Factbox: Five takeaways from Facebook oversight board's Trump case

-Facebook's (FB.O) oversight board, a body set up by the social network to give independent verdicts on a small number of thorny content decisions, has ruled Facebook was right to bar former U.S. President Donald Trump after the Jan 6. riot but wrong in placing an indefinite suspension. read more
+(Reuters) - Facebook’s oversight board, a body set up by the social network to give independent verdicts on a small number of thorny content decisions, has ruled Facebook was right to bar former U.S. President Donald Trump after the Jan 6. riot but wrong in placing an indefinite suspension.

 Here are five takeaways from the board’s case decision: